 Henderson also owns more major tournament titles than any other athlete in MMA history, winning four different international events in three weight divisions—heavyweight, light heavyweight and middleweight.
 In 1997, he won the Brazil Open; in 1998, he won the UFC Middleweight tournament; in 2000 he won the RINGS King of Kings heavyweight tournament; and in 2005, he won the Pride Welterweight Grand Prix.

 Dan coached Team USA on Season Nine of Spike TV’s The Ultimate Fighter in spring 2009.
 On July 11, 2009, he faced his coaching counterpart, Michael Bisping, on the main card of UFC 100, which was the most-watched event in the organization’s history.
-Dan won via devastating knockout and earned the KO of the Night Award.
-Later in 2009, he received KO of the Year honors at the World MMA Awards show on Versus.
+Dan won via devastating knockout and earned the Knockout of the Night Award.
+Later in 2009, he received Knockout of the Year honors at the World MMA Awards show on Versus.

 A former Greco Roman wrestler, Henderson won three senior national titles, a junior world title and represented the United States in both the 1992 and 1996 Olympic Games.

 Distinguished by his ferocity in the ring and humility outside it, Henderson is one of the most respected and admired fighters in MMA.
 He co-founded the Team Quest Fight Club with Randy Couture in 2000 and currently owns Dan Henderson’s Athletic Fitness Center in Temecula, CA.